 Basalt, Snowmass lifesavers honored for fast action in three cardiac arrest cases

-Following is a list of the first responders, doctors and communication dispatchers who played a role in helping save three victims of cardiac arrest this year in Snowmass Village and Basalt.
-On Tuesday, they received American Heart Association Heartsaver Hero Awards, lifesaving commendations and, in some cases, both.
+The following is a list of first responders, doctors and communication dispatchers who played a role in helping save three victims of cardiac arrest this year in Snowmass Village and Basalt.
+On Sept.
+17, they received American Heart Association Heartsaver Hero Awards, lifesaving commendations and, in some cases, both.

 Meg Braisted, John Young, Andrew Rushing, Brian Vanderpool, James Dirkes, Cody Scoles, Ben Smith, Jennifer Diamond, Liesel Hadfield, Dave Heivly, Brian Olson, Richard Cornelius, David Klebes, Justin Kosow, Maureen McPhee (who responded to two of the events), Daniel Palmer, Owen Ramberg, Dr. Bruce Bowen, Lucretia Donovan, Tabitha McKinney, Kyle Nelson, Steven Rowles, Jason Hegberg, Broc Brown, Reggie Charles, Holly Goldstein, Jason Hutter, Tucker Kinney, Kyle Pimentel, Robert Sardinsky and Cleve Williams.

+To drive the point home, two of the men that survived cardiac arrest were at the event.
+Dr. Scott Akin, a radiologist based in Snowmass Village, and Scott Schwarting, a doctor of veterinary medicine in the valley, delivered an emotional thank-you to their lifesavers.

-Dr. Scott Akin knew he was dying on the front porch of his family’s Snowmass Village home on Jan.
+Akin said he knew he was dying on the front porch of his family’s Snowmass Village home Jan.
 12.

 Paramedics from Roaring Fork Fire Rescue responded to the residence within three minutes, picked Akin off the icy ground and helped him to an ambulance.
 While dashing through Basalt en route to Valley View Hospital in Glenwood Springs, Akin went into full cardiac arrest.